aiutarsi/ICAapp/README.md

 ![Menu-win](/img/Menu-win.png)

 - Select files
-- Push appropriate button which run ICA
+- Push the appropriate button which runs ICA

-You can delete selected file by clicking the number button on the left side.
+You can delete the selected file by clicking the number button on the left side.

 **Sometimes, separation may fail(only one sound or image is saved), please try several times**

-This may be caused by the selecting initial variables.
+This may be caused by selecting initial variables.

 ### `Run (wav)` Button

-- More than two wav files
+- More than two Wav files
-- Only wav files selected
+- Only Wav files selected
-- same size & sampling rete wav file
+- same size & sampling rete Wav file

 ### `Run (png gray)` Button